Thule Tepui Foothill Review

 Durability

-If you’re looking for a tent with a durable canopy, look no further than the Thule Tepui Foothill.
-The canopy on this model is made out of the same material that many tents use for their rain fly — 600D ripstop fabric with water ventilate coating.
+The canopy on this model is made of the same material many tents use for their rain fly — 600D ripstop fabric with water ventilate coating.
 In many climates, this may completely eliminate the need for the added rainfly in most storms.
 The zippers all performed perfectly even after dozens of borderline violent pulls as part of our testing.

-The only reason why we didn’t give the Foothill a higher score for this metric is because the travel cover is made out of a Cordura fabric rather than the thicker rubber-like material that we’ve seen out of most of the other models that we’ve put through the wringer.
-Even after nearly two years of use and thousands of highway miles on one particular model, we haven’t seen any signs of damage on the rubber versions.
-Fabric, however, tends to flap in the wind and may eventually weather and tear over time — especially if you’re doing a lot of high-speed interstate miles.
+The only reason why we didn't give the Foothill a higher score for this metric is because the travel cover is made out of a Cordura fabric rather than the thicker rubber-like material that we've seen out of most of the other models that we've put through the wringer.
+Even after more than three years of use and thousands of highway miles on one particular model, we haven't seen any signs of damage on the rubber versions.
+Fabric, however, tends to flap in the wind and may eventually weather and tear over time — especially if you're doing a lot of high-speed interstate miles.

 Ease of Conversion

-The Thule Tepui Foothill is not the easiest tent to convert from travel to camping mode and back.
+The Foothill is not the easiest tent to convert from travel to camping mode and back.
 There are a couple of key steps that make it take a few minutes longer than most of the other tents.
 To maintain its slim profile while in travel mode, the three inner poles are telescoping on both ends and must be extended and collapsed during every conversion.
-This only adds maybe a minute to the process but it is an extra step that many of the other tents in our review do not require.
+This only adds maybe a minute to the process, but it is an extra step that many of the other tents in our review do not require.

 The slim design does not allow for the standard Tepui ladder to be permanently fixed in place.
 In travel mode, the ladder sits on top of the tent lengthwise.
-When it’s time to set the tent up, you have to attach it to the tent body using a couple of quick release pins and then remove it when it’s time to put the cover back on.
+When it's time to set the tent up, you have to attach it to the tent body using a couple of quick-release pins and then remove it when it's time to put the cover back on.
 This realistically only adds a minute or two to the setup time.

 Ease of Assembly and Installation